MonkmanMH/DataScienceResources_draft/SmallAreaEstimation.md

 Small area estimation (SAE) is an umbrella term to describe a number of approaches that provide "reliable small area statistics even when only very small samples are available for these areas."
 (Pfeffermann, 2002)

+Many of these approaches are based upon Bayesian hierarchical models (see Gómez-Rubio et al. as one example).

 ---
 ### Theory and methods